exosite-labs/pyonep/README.md

 - mult_cmd.py - uses the onep module to send

-- read_write_record.py - uses the datastore module for buffered access to the API, which can be higher performance in some scenarios
+- read_write_record.py - demonstrates use of the datastore module

 - provisioning.py - uses the provision module to provision some